Director (Film Television Radio Stage)

 - work in offices, studios, theatres, and outdoors on location

-- may have to travel long distances, sometimes overseas, to get to location shoots.
+- may have to travel long distances and sometimes overseas to get to location shoots.

 What's the job really like?

 There are no specific entry requirements to become a director.
-However, many employers prefer you to have completed a relevant tertiary course such as a Diploma in Stage and Screen Arts from Whitireia New Zealand.
+However, a relevant tertiary qualification in stage, screen or radio production may be useful.

-Experience in the industry and proven ability are also valuable.
+Experience in the industry and proven ability are essential.

 Directors need to be: